The Recent Reconciliation Bill: What We Know So Far

 - Starting July 1, 2026, new borrowers will no longer be eligible for the federal GradPLUS Loan.

-- However, if you are enrolled in your current program and have borrowed a GradPLUS loan before July 1, 2026, you will still be able to access GradPLUS for up to three additional years or until your program ends—whichever comes first.
+- If you are enrolled in a current program and have borrowed a GradPLUS loan before July 1, 2026, you will still be able to access GradPLUS for up to three additional years or until your program ends—whichever comes first.

 - This “grandfathering” applies only to loans borrowed for your current program.
 If you borrowed GradPLUS for a previous program and start a new one after July 1, 2026, you won’t be eligible for the loan in your new program.